Maghrebis: Religion

-The domination of Christianity ended when Arab invasions brought Islam in 647.
-Carthage fell in 698 and the remainder of the region followed in subsequent decades.
-Gradual Islamization proceeded, although surviving letters showed correspondence from regional Christians to Rome up until the 9th century.
-Christianity was still a living faith.
+The domination of Christianity ended when Arab conquests brought Islam to the Maghreb in 647.
+Carthage fell in 698; the remainder of the Maghreb followed in subsequent decades.
+Gradual Islamization proceeded, although surviving letters showed correspondence from regional Christians to Rome until the 9th century.
+Throughout the Maghreb, Christianity remained a living faith.
 Christian bishoprics and dioceses continued to be active, with relations continuing with Rome.
 As late as Pope Benedict VII (974-983) reign, a new Archbishop of Carthage was consecrated.
-Evidence of Christianity in the region faded through the 10th century.
+Evidence of Christianity in the region faded throughout the 10th century.